ItsZeusBro/Hydra/README.md

 ## Concurrency through Syncronicity:
 Just because each Hydra File is Syncronous, and just because we only care about Hydra Files, does not mean that we can't compute things in parallel!
-Higher Order Hydra Files are the same as Lower order Hydra Files, with the exception that Higher Order ones reason about lower order ones.
-While a Meta-Computable is kicking off Hydra Processes, those Hydra Processes are concurrently executed.
-The results of those steps can be stored after a Machine has moved on to the next step.
-Evaluation of a step is not the same as steping into it and steping out of it.
+- Higher Order Hydra Files are the same as Lower order Hydra Files, with the exception that Higher Order ones reason about lower order ones.
+- While a Meta-Computable is kicking off a Hydra Process, that Hydra Processes is concurrently executed with the next.
+- The results of those steps can be stored after their Machine's have closed off the Computable with a result.
+    - Evaluation of a step is not the same as steping into it and steping out of it.

-So every abstract step can be "Completed" without being "Evaluated", all while remaining "Syncronous" within the Hydra File.
-So syncronicity for Hydra's purposes just means we "Complete" each step without looking underneath us until that is a part of the next step itself.
+        - So every abstract step can be "Completed" without being "Evaluated", all while remaining "Syncronous" within the Hydra File.
+        - So syncronicity for Hydra's purposes just means we "Complete" each step without looking underneath us until that is a part of the next step itself.